-Among the 9 pillars for omni-canality identified by the SDA Bocconi research of 2015, three that are particularly relevant for us:
+Among the 9 pillars for omni-canality identified by the SDA Bocconi research of 2015, ther are three that are particularly relevant for us:

 - Single Customer View

-Having a global view of your customers, regardless of the channel they use: to reach that, it is essential to have uniformity in data collection and processing.
+Having a global view of your customers, regardless of the channel they use: to achieve this, it is essential to have uniformity in data collection and processing.

 - Data Analysis

 Developing the ability to acquire and process cross-channel data, tracking and verifying both "declared" and "incognito" interactions.